MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ***
 ### Variants ###

-Though this limitation may not persist in future versions of Q#, it is presently the case that there will often be groups of related operations or functions that are distinguished by which functors their inputs support, or by the concrete types of their arguments.
+There are often groups of related operations or functions that are identified by which functors their inputs support.
+They can also be identified by the concrete types of their arguments.
+This limitation may not persist in future versions of Q#.
-These groups can be distinguished by using the same root name, followed by one or two letters that indicate its variant.
+These groups can be identified by using the same root name, followed by one or two letters that indicate its variant.

 | Suffix | Meaning |
 |--------|---------|